orbisius/orbisius-support-tickets/readme.txt

 Orbisius Support Tickets is a minimalistic ticket support system that allows you to handle your support requests.
 You need to create several pages and paste the relevant shortcodes so your customer can submit their support requests.

-You need to create these pages and use these shortcodes.
+You need to create these pages with the following shortcodes.
+Ideally, you should create a top level page called Support (/support) or Help (/help).
+Then create the following subpages.
+The parent page link will be prepended automatically.

+My Tickets
+link: /support/my-tickets
+This shortcode lists user's tickets [orbisius_support_list_tickets]

+View Ticket
+link: /support/view-ticket

+This shortcode is for viewing a given ticket [orbisius_support_view_ticket]

+Submit Ticket
+link: /support/submit-ticket
 This shortcode lists ticket submission form [orbisius_support_submit_ticket]

-This shortcode lists user's tickets [orbisius_support_list_tickets]
+Add these php constants to your wp-config.php define('ORBISIUS_SUPPORT_TICKETS_PAGES_VIEW_TICKET_URL', "/support/view-ticket/");
+define('ORBISIUS_SUPPORT_TICKETS_PAGES_SUBMIT_TICKET_URL', "/support/submit-ticket/");
+define('ORBISIUS_SUPPORT_TICKETS_PAGES_LIST_TICKETS_URL', "/support/my-tickets/");

 Next, you need to link to these pages from your menu or from other pages.